DCL777/sensors2mqtt/sensors/Generic_PulseCounter/README.md

+Status: under development - Validating the counter to the official city gas counter

 # Sensor Description
+Event counter counts every rising and falling edge.
+Debounced at 10ms.
+If linux is fast enough to process the pulses, 50Hz pulses can be captured.

-This is a pulse counter for slow pulses (< 5Hz) only.
+This is a pulse counter for slow pulses (< 10Hz) only.
 Since the OS is linux, fast transition will not be captured.
+When there is a lot of CPU load by other processes, pulses can be missed.

 If higher frequency is required, there are some sollutions
   - using a microcontroller (MCU) (like PIC12F-series from microchip, atMega from Atmell, ...).
 Disadvantage is that it needs to be programmed.